DataDog/integrations-core/tokumx/README.md

 #### Connect the Agent

-1. Edit the `tokumx.d/conf.yaml` file in the `conf.d/` folder at the root of your Agent's directory.
+1. Edit the `tokumx.d/conf.yaml` file in the `conf.d/` folder at the root of your Agent's configuration directory.
     See the [sample tokumx.d/conf.yaml][3] for all available configuration options:

     ```yaml